John Rutledge: President of South Carolina

 Rutledge served in the First Continental Congress and the Second Continental Congress until 1776.
 That year, he was elected president of South Carolina under a constitution drawn up on March 26, 1776.
 Upon taking office, he worked quickly to organize the new government and to prepare defenses against British attack.

 In early 1776, Rutledge learned that British forces would attempt to take Charleston.
 In response, he ordered the construction of Fort Sullivan (now Fort Moultrie) on Sullivan's Island in Charleston Harbor.
 When the British arrived, the fort was only half completed.
 General Charles Lee of the Continental Army, who had arrived a few days earlier with reinforcements from North Carolina, told Rutledge the fort should be evacuated, as Lee considered it indefensible.
 Lee said that the fort would fall in under a half an hour, and all the men would be killed.
 In a note to the fort's commanding officer, Colonel William Moultrie, Rutledge wrote "General Lee ... wishes you to evacuate the fort.
 You will not, without [an] order from me.
 I would sooner cut off my hand than write one."
 Rutledge noticed that Lee was arrogant, uncouth and unfit to control the militia.
-Rutledge, by virtue of being elected by the state, gained control of the militia.
+Rutledge, by being elected as South Carolina's Governor, gained control of the militia, exercising significant wartime leadership and governance during the American Revolutionary War.
 Rutledge let it be known that only he could order the militia to defend Charleston.
 During this time, Rutledge garnered the nickname "Dictator John" by virtue of getting his way with things.

 On June 28, 1776, the British attacked the fort, expecting it to fall quickly.
 However, the fort's walls were made out of palmetto logs packed with sand, so the British cannonballs were absorbed into the soft core of the logs without doing much damage, and the British were repulsed, saving Charleston.
 The battle anniversary is still celebrated as "Carolina Day", on June 28 each year.
 South Carolina's current "Palmetto Flag", adopted in 1861, features the crescent symbol on the defending soldiers' caps along with the palmetto tree.

 Rutledge continued as president of South Carolina until 1778.
 That year, the South Carolina legislature proposed a new constitution.
 Rutledge vetoed it, stating that it moved the state dangerously close to a direct democracy, which Rutledge believed was only a step away from total anarchy.
 When the legislature overrode his veto, Rutledge resigned.